dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 There are many things said about types annotations like:

-* It make it easier for external contributors to understand the code
+* It makes it easier for external contributors to understand the code
 * It helps during refactorings
 * It facilitates maintenance of large projects